Cleco (fastener): Fastener and tool

 The basic type consists of a steel cylinder body, a plunger on the top, a spring, a pair of step-cut locks, and a spreader bar.
 A special type of pliers are used to push in the spring-loaded plunger.
 This pushes down on the step-cut locks, which pushes them away from the spreader bars and allows them to come together.
 This allows the user to slip the locking jaws through a hole made through multiple sheets of material.
 When the plunger is released the spring pulls the locking jaws back towards the spreader bar, which separates the two jaws.
 The material sheets are then squeezed in between the step-cut area and the steel cylinder.
 This keeps the holes in the separate sheets aligned.

 Design variations

 Cleco-type fasteners are also available with a threaded mechanism to draw the spreader bar up.
 Clecos of this type take more time to install and remove, but can pull parts together more tightly than the spring-type Clecos.
 They are commonly available with a wingnut for hand tightening, or with a simple hex nut so that they may be spaced more closely together.
 In either case they will usually have a hexagonal body that may be better gripped to tighten or release the spreader bar.
+Another variation is a side-clamp that is applied with the same plier tool.